jessicaica/jessicaica.github.io/README.md

 ---

 ## Works Cited
+Github Co-Pilot : used for line 18 in index.html, used in line 42-47 in styles.css

 > Use this section to  keep track of the resources you reference.
 You must include a link with a short description of how you used it.